2018-lonely-droid/dailyLeetcodeSlackBot/README.md

 Then click `Save` and click `Test` again to start the test.
 The window below will start to show the execution logs.
 You will see the lambda running in real time.
 In less than two minutes you should get a ping in the Slack channel you created with the Leetcode question of the day!
 ![alt text](https://github.com/2018-lonely-droid/dailyLeetcodeSlackBot/blob/main/images/img_1.jpg?raw=true)

 ## Troubleshooting

-### `Error: configuring Terraform AWS Provider: validating provider credentials` when trying to run `terrafrom apply`
+#### `Error: configuring Terraform AWS Provider: validating provider credentials` when trying to run `terrafrom apply`

 Make sure the `aws_access_key_id` and the `aws_secret_access_key` provided in the `~/.aws/credentials` local file are correct.

-### The lambda runs for the max duration and end with a timeout error

-The lambda used requires a minimum of 500mb ram available in order for the chromium headless browser to function.
-If you use less than 500mb ram, the lambda will timeout and will not produce an error code.
-This has already been configured in Terraform to 500mb ram, but if you choose to use this lambda to scrape another website, it may require more ram to properly run.

-### `Error: deleting Amazon EventBridge Scheduler Schedule (default/getDailyLeetcodeUrl): operation error Scheduler: DeleteSchedule, https response error StatusCode: 403` or `Error: removing policy arn:aws:iam::XXXXXXXXXXXX:policy/event_bridge_getDailyLeetcodeUrl_policy from IAM Role event_bridge_getDailyLeetcodeUrl_role: AccessDenied` are example errors that will occur if you try to delete the deployed terraform via the `terraform destroy -auto-approve` command.
+#### `Error: deleting Amazon EventBridge Scheduler Schedule (default/getDailyLeetcodeUrl): operation error Scheduler: DeleteSchedule, https response error StatusCode: 403` or `Error: removing policy arn:aws:iam::XXXXXXXXXXXX:policy/event_bridge_getDailyLeetcodeUrl_policy from IAM Role event_bridge_getDailyLeetcodeUrl_role: AccessDenied` are example errors that will occur if you try to delete the deployed terraform via the `terraform destroy -auto-approve` command.

 The IAM role permission set only allows the creation of the resources needed to deploy the Slack Workflow Daily Leetcode Question Bot NOT destroy the resources.
 To successfully delete all the resources, temporarily add IAM Role permissions that allow actions such as `delete` or `remove`.
 An easy way to do this is edit your `IAM User` by clicking the `Add permissions` button on the `Permissions policies` box.
 Click `Add permissions`, then `Attach policy directly`.
 Attach the policy `AdministratorAccess`, then click `Next` then `Add permissions`.
 You will now be able to delete all the infrastructure created by terraform. *Remember to remove the `IAM User` completly afterwards, or at the very least remove the `AdministratorAccess` policy.*

+#### `The lambda runs for the max duration and end with a timeout error`

+The lambda used requires a minimum of 500mb ram available in order for the chromium headless browser to function.
+If you use less than 500mb ram, the lambda will timeout and will not produce an error code.
+This has already been configured in Terraform to 500mb ram, but if you choose to use this lambda to scrape another website, it may require more ram to properly run.

 ## Related resources